New suit says N.H. prep school 'destroyed' girl after sex assault claims

 A former student at the elite St. Paul's boarding school in New Hampshire claims in a federal lawsuit that administrators and others "destroyed" her life after she was repeatedly sexually assaulted and harassed.

-St. Paul's in Concord, whose prestigious alumni list includes former Secretary of State John Kerry and Russia special counsel Robert Mueller, was put under a microscope three years ago after a one-time senior, Owen Labrie, was charged with raping a freshman in 2014.
+St. Paul's in Concord, whose prestigious alumni list includes former Secretary of State John Kerry and Robert Mueller, the special counsel in the Russia investigation, was put under a microscope three years ago after a one-time senior, Owen Labrie, was charged with raping a freshman in 2014.

 Labrie was acquitted of the most serious charges in 2016, but he was convicted of misdemeanor sexual assault and other counts.